justinmklam/personal-website/content/posts/2019/diy-wedding-ring.md

 {{<loop-vid caption="Snippet to show bending of the bezel edges to secure the stone in place." link="https://www.youtube.com/watch?v=0z6EOdgr6GQ" link-text="92nd Street Y" src="/imgs/blog-imgs/diy-wedding-ring/bezel set instructions.mp4">}}

 Once the ring arrived, I was ready to set the stone.
-However, due to the tight tolerances of the bevel and (expected) imperfections of the casting process, I had to use a rotary tool with the smallest grind attachment to carve out the tiny bumps so the diamond would actually fit inside.
+However, due to the tight tolerances of the bezel and (expected) imperfections of the casting process, I had to use a rotary tool with the smallest grind attachment to carve out the tiny bumps so the diamond would actually fit inside.
 Having a very good microscope was integral in this slow, methodical process.

 {{<img caption="The finished product!" src="/imgs/blog-imgs/diy-wedding-ring/IMG_20181106_183320.jpg" >}}